Murder Incidents and Negligent Security

 - Ensure that the perimeter of the property is protected by fences, gates or other structures

-- Make sure the all entrances, gates and doors are properly locked and that the locks are in working order
+- Make sure that all entrances, gates and doors are properly locked and that the locks are in working order

 - Security companies must conduct proper background checks for their security personnel